Princesses Beatrice and Princess Eugenie appear inseparable, even more so following the birth of Beatrice's baby!

 "Beabea - wow!
 I'm so happy for you my dearest big sissy and dear Edo.
 It's been a long time coming and you two are meant to be," Eugenie penned on social media shortly after news of her older sister's engagement was announced.

 Princess Beatrice wed Count Edoardo Mapelli Mozzi in a top-secret wedding on Friday, July 17, at Windsor Castle in the midst of the COVID-19 pandemic.
-The pair tied the knot in a low-key ceremony attended by less than 20 guests after they were forced to cancel their original wedding date of May 29 due to the COVID-19 pandemic.
+The pair tied the knot in a low-key ceremony after they were forced to cancel their original wedding date of May 29 due to the COVID-19 pandemic.